-Don’t Let Egg Shortages and Quarantine Ruin Your Easter Fun This Year—Here’s How You Can Still Celebrate
+Don’t Let the Pandemic Ruin Your Easter Fun—Here’s How You Can Still Celebrate

-The normal supplies and opportunities may not be around this year, but you can still enjoy your favorite Easter traditions—just with a few twists.
+The normal opportunities may not be around this year, but you can still enjoy your favorite Easter traditions—just with a few twists.

 Easter might look a little different this year.
-Sure, it still falls on Sunday, April 12, as scheduled, but with physical or social distancing recommendations in place past Easter Sunday, family Easter games and Easter dinner (not to mention your Easter church service, if you typically attend) won’t look the same as they have in years past.
+Sure, it still falls on Sunday, April 4, as scheduled, but with physical or social distancing recommendations still in place and coronavirus vaccine distribution still in progress, family Easter games and Easter dinner (not to mention your Easter church service, if you typically attend) won't look the same as they have in years past.

 For many families, dyeing Easter eggs together is an annual tradition.
-This year, though, fresh eggs may be hard to find on grocery store shelves as people stock up unnecessarily.
-Also, if you do have fresh eggs at home, you want to preserve them for eating, not decorating or crafting.
+We may be past the egg, milk, and toilet paper shortages of spring 2020, but that doesn’t mean you want to be wasteful.
+If you do have fresh eggs at home, you might want to preserve them for eating, not decorating or crafting.
 (For best results, avoid dyeing eggs and then eating them later.
-Not all dyes or decorating tools are food-safe, and even though they’re on the shell, it’s better to be safe than sorry.)
+Not all dyes or decorating tools are food-safe—unless you try a homemade egg dye—and even though they’re on the shell, it’s better to be safe than sorry.)

 Setting the kids loose on a field or playground dotted with eggs isn’t really social distancing, especially if you typically do it as a group with other families.
 Instead, if your home and yard have the space, tuck eggs around your house for your kids to find.